epn-vespa/tutorials/atmospheres/SPICAM_vs_MCD/README.md

 * Atmospheres
 * Observations
 * Simulations
+* Datalink

 ## Summary
-This short tutorial shows how to compare related profiles in some services
+This short tutorial shows how to compare related profiles from various services.

 ## Introduction
+The SPICAM service contains vertical profiles in the Martian atmosphere retrieved from inversion of spectral observations from Mars-Express.
+The Mars Climate Database (MCD) provides simulations of similar profiles in the frame of various scenarios related, e. g., to dust content in the atmosphere.
+To make comparisons easier, the SPICAM service also provides pre-parametered links to simulations from the MCD.

 ## Steps

 ### Go to VESPA portal
-* Look for target = Mars, dataproduct_type = profile
+* Search for target = Mars, dataproduct_type = profile

 <img src="img/1.png" width="600">